 The primary decision-making bodies of the Alliance.
-RRTGs and their Technical Committees operate under the authority of the Roads and Transport Alliance Board.
 RRTGs are based on existing relationships taking into consideration economic, social, environmental and geographic characteristics of a region, which serves to influence the planning and management of the regional roads and transport network, including services.